w4bo/welaser-datamodels/Task/spec.md

 - `hasActualTaskChildren`: The list of actually executed subtask ids.
 This is updated when the lower-level task finished.
 - `actualBeginTime`: The actual begin time (e.g., "2012-04-13T10:52:00Z")
 - `actualEndTime`: The actual end time  (e.g., "2012-04-13T10:57:00Z")
-- `actualEndLocation`: The actual location of the task, a valid GEOJSON
+- `actualLocation`: The actual location of the task, a valid GEOJSON
 - `status`: The status of the task, enum: (planned, ongoing, finished, scheduled, cancelled, SKIPPED)
 - `result`: The result of the task, enum: **TBD**
 - `event`: List of the events recorded during the task, enum: (BATTERY_LOW, RAINING, **TBD**)